 - 3X Chase Ultimate Rewards points on the first $150,000 spent on travel, shipping, internet, cable, phone service, and advertising, each account anniversary year

 - 1X Chase Ultimate Rewards point on all other purchases

-Which would make my beloved Chase Sapphire Reserve obsolete – so I could downgrade it to a Freedom Unlimited.
+Which would make my beloved Chase Sapphire Reserve® obsolete – so I could downgrade it.
 And open the Sapphire Preferred in its place to get another big bonus.
 That complicates things.

 Because I only need to keep one Ultimate Rewards card with an annual fee to keep access to partner transfers.
-And honestly, I haven’t used my Sapphire Reserve much lately. 😲
+And honestly, I haven’t used my Chase Sapphire Reserve® much lately. 😲

-And especially wouldn’t if I got the Ink Business Preferred.
+And especially wouldn’t if I got the Ink Business Preferred® Credit Card.

-So it looks like the Sapphire Reserve might have to go.
+So it looks like the Chase Sapphire Reserve® might have to go.
 As much as I like the card, Chase needs to step it up now that: